solarsnake/coveralls-demo-ruby/README.md

 [IMAGE: COVERALLS BADGE 80%]

+Now let's validate that [Coveralls](https://coveralls.io/) is tracking changes in test coverage on our project.

-Let's add a test that lifts coverage to 100%.
+To do that, let's add a test that lifts coverage to 100%.

-To do that, open the test file, `/spec/class_one_spec.rb`, and uncomment the second test in the file, so that this:
+Open the test file, `/spec/class_one_spec.rb`, and uncomment the second test in the file, so that this:

 ```ruby
 require 'spec_helper'